 Memory Leak Analysis For .Net Application

-Memory leaks in .Net applications are always proven to be a nightmare for developers.
+Memory leaks in .Net applications have always proven to be a nightmare for developers.
 We often get an “OutOfMemoryException” that is nothing but due to memory leak only.
 There are many causes of memory leaks.
-For example, sometimes we forget to release an unmanaged resource, dispose of heavy objects (in other words, drawing objects), even holding a reference of managed objects longer than necessary can also lead to memory leaks.
+For example, sometimes we forget to release an unmanaged resource, dispose of heavy objects (in other words, drawing objects), even hold a reference of managed objects longer than necessary can also lead to memory leaks.

 So, if the application is small, one can analyze the code and figure out which object is causing a memory leak.
 But when it comes to a large application, it is not at all possible to figure it out manually.
 In that case, we need some tool, that can help us to figure out the area or object causing the memory leak.
 So, today I surfed the internet and came up with a tool called .Net Memory Profiler that can do an analysis for us and provide us the statistics of all the instances.